Master in Real Estate

 Through a curriculum of required and elective courses, along with a two-month off-campus practicum within a private for-profit, private not-for-profit, or public real estate organization, the MRE program teaches students about finance, project and construction management, government regulation, urban economics, design, public-private partnerships, politics, technology, real estate law, ethics, entrepreneurship, negotiation, leadership, and other subjects essential to the practice of present and future real estate.

 MRE students also benefit from being part of one of the largest design schools in the world, with close to 200 faculty members and 900 graduate students.
-The GSD is one of 12 graduate and professional schools, along with the College, that together weave a rich tapestry of relevant courses and resources.
+Beyond the GSD are Harvard’s 12 graduate and professional schools, along with the College, that together weave a rich tapestry of relevant courses and resources.
 Like all Harvard students, MRE students enjoy cross-registration privileges that enable them to take eligible courses at the Harvard Business School, the Kennedy School, the Law School, the T. H. Chan School of Public Health, the John A. Paulson School of Engineering and Applied Sciences, and the College.
 Students may also cross-register in eligible classes at MIT and Tufts Fletcher School.

 Curricular offerings are supplemented by research and public programs offered by several GSD centers.
 The Joint Center for Housing Studies issues the renowned annual “State of the Nation’s Housing” report and enjoys long-standing relationships with some of the world’s largest housing providers.
 Working from its specially designed and constructed HouseZero building, the Center for Green Buildings and Cities produces cutting edge research on how existing buildings can dramatically reduce their energy footprints.
 Other Harvard centers and initiatives such as the Center for the Environment, the Taubman Center for State and Local Government, and the Bloomberg Harvard City Leadership Initiative sponsor many public programs with relevance to real estate study and practice.